 Extension of the knee is the action in which you drive your tibia and fibula away from your femur.
 This is also an important movement for generating power but even more for being the pattern of completing the snatch and clean and jerk, as the last part of both will be to lock in your hips and knees and pause with the bar over your head.
 Also, if the knee cannot extend to it’s full capacity, the triple extension won’t be so effective when trying to accelerate the bar from the ground.

 The supine knee extension test( SKET) is used to assess the extension range of motion( EROM) at the knee.

-Going further, the exercises/stretches that aid in knee mobility are really simple and i won’t go in detail about those.
-The hamstring and quad muscles are the ones responsible for tightness and for the mobility restrictions so try to work on those.
+Going further, the exercises/stretches that aid in knee mobility are really simple and I won’t go into detail about those.
+The hamstring and quad muscles are the ones responsible for tightness and for mobility restrictions so try to work on those.